The Rokinon Cine CV14M 14mm T3.1 is the optimal wide angle lens for DSLR owners on a budget.

 The standard Rokinon 14mm is available for Canon, Fujifilm X-Mount, Micro Four-Thirds, Nikon (an autofocus chip version is offered), Olympus, Pentax, Sony Alpha, and Sony E-Mount.
 The Cine version is only available for Canon, Nikon, and Sony Alpha models.

 For a lens of this price-point, you often don't know what to expect in terms of build quality.
 After unboxing, I was surprised to see how well-built the Cine CV14M and how substantial it felt in my hand.
-Weighing in at 1.4lbs, the lens is made from plastic although it is a hard plastic, one that is much more durable than the cheap plastic used within Canon's $100 50mm EF lens.
+Weighing in at 1.4lbs, the lens is made from plastic though it is hard plastic, one that is much more durable than the cheap plastic used within Canon's $100 50mm EF lens.

 The plastic housing is attached to the rear metal lens mount.
 Something that annoys me about this lens is that the red dot (aka the Red Lens Mount Index Dot) is only visible on the include of the lens mount and not on the outside barrel of the lens.
 This makes it extra obnoxious to try to line up with your DSLR camera body as the dot becomes hidden as soon as you put the lens flush to the camera body.
 While it isn't a huge downfall, it can be frustrating and may keep you from having the option to quickly switch to this lens on the fly.

 The front of the model features a permanent plastic hood that protects the bulbous lens within it.
 It comes with a lens cover that secures over the hood to protect your lens and keep out dirt or debris while not in use.
 While this integrated lens hood has its positive aspects (protection, sun flaring, etc.), there is also a major downside.
 There is no way to attach a filter to the front of the lens (which also means you'll never have to deal with a stuck lens filter) in addition to no gel filter slot.